alexanderatallah/redbase/README.md

 assertEqual(numberDeleted, 1)
 ```

-## Core concepts
+# Core concepts

 There are two main concepts in Redbase: entries and tags.
-This section explains them and gives a sample use case: caching / browsing prompts and completions from a large language model.
+This section explains them and then provides example code combining both.

-### Entries
+## Entries

 An entry is composed of an `id` and a `value`:
 - Values are type-checked, but schemaless.
 - IDs are strings.
 You are in charge of creating them, e.g. by hashing your value, making a UUID, using some external id, etc.
 - If you have a non-string key that you want to use with your value (as is the case when you're storing prompts + completions), you can combine them into one value type.
 See [the prompt cache example](#example-prompt-cache) below.

-### Tags
+## Tags

 Tags are a lightweight primitive for indexing your values.
 You attach them at insert-time, and they are schemaless.
 This makes them simple and flexible for many use cases.